Un-Islamic provisions of NAB law: Will convictions of Nawaz, others on presumption be affected?

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Keeping the CII’s religion-based conclusion in view, the sentences awarded to several accused persons including political figures for the offences now declared un-Islamic and keeping them in custody for months is un-Islamic.
+ISLAMABAD: Keeping the Council of Islamic Ideology’s (CII) religion-based conclusion in view, the sentences awarded to several accused persons including political figures for the offences now declared un-Islamic and keeping them in custody for months is also un-Islamic.

 He held that the prosecution has successfully established all the ingredients of the offence of corruption and corrupt practices against the former prime minister.
 He ruled that as per the evidence read before him and documents referred, the prosecution has succeeded in establishing a reasonable case against the accused, who faced the burden of proof.